finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the   scope this uniquely identifies the transaction portfolio.
     CreatePortfolioDetails createPortfolioDetails = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to create or update for the specified transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified. try {
-      PortfolioDetails result = apiInstance.upsertPortfolioDetails(scope, code, createPortfolioDetails, effectiveAt);
+      PortfolioDetails result = apiInstance.upsertPortfolioDetails(scope, code, createPortfolioDetails)
+            .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#upsertPortfolioDetails");